kubevirt/kubevirt/docs/components.md

    `virt-handler` for any further action.
 6. The `virt-handler` (_DaemonSet_) observes that a `VM` got assigned to the host where it is running on.
-6. The `virt-handler` is using the _VM Specification_ and creates a corresponding domain using the local `libvirtd` instance.
+6. The `virt-handler` is using the _VM Specification_ and signals the creation of the corresponding domain using a `libvirtd` instance in the VM's pod.
 7. A client deletes the `VM` object through the `virt-api-server`.
 8. The `virt-handler` observes the deletion and turns off the domain.